in

 The extra work the refrigerator has to do also wears out parts faster, leading to expensive repairs.
 It can also raise energy bills as the fridge has to run longer.

-There may also be local building code restrictions for placing a refrigerator right next to a stove.
-It’s essential for the homeowner to contact the city or county building code enforcement agency to check for any restrictions and requirements for the placement and spacing.
+There may also be local building code restrictions for placing refrigerators right next to stoves.
+The homeowner needs to contact the city or county building code enforcement agency to check for any restrictions and requirements for the placement and spacing

-Having a refrigerator close to the stove also creates a hard-to-reach area to clean.
+Having a fridge close to the cooktop also creates a hard-to-reach area to clean.
 Cooking on a stove often causes splatters and spills.

 Heat Shield For Refrigerator Next To Stove

-A heat shield is commonly placed on the side of the refrigerator that is up against the stove.
-Many hardware and home improvement stores sell heat shields made specifically for use when the two appliances are directly next to each other.
+A heat shield is commonly placed on the side of the refrigerator against the stove.
+Many hardware and home improvement stores sell heat shields made specifically for use when the two appliances are side by side.

-The shield provides some protection from the stove and oven’s heat and can handle temperatures even higher than what the oven and stove generate.
+The shield protects from the stove and oven’s heat and can handle temperatures even higher than the oven and stove generate.

 Most heat shields are easy to install and clean.
 Always be sure whatever type of heat shield you use is noncombustible and flame resistant to prevent fire.